scaratozzolo/FA595_Final/README.md

 The order of the ticker percentages is found in the tickers key.
 This is because during data collection the tickers are alphabetized.

+### POST /api/services/compute_VaR

+The compute_VaR endpoint allows a user to send a list of tickers to the server and receive the Value-at-Risk, given a portfolio allocation, return, and volatility.

+This endpoint can only be accessed through a POST request.
+The payload must be in the form of:

+{"tickers": ["list", "of", "tickers"]}

+Response from the server will look like:

+{"With 99% confidence, for every dollar invested, the losses will not exceed 'VaR' within the next 10 days.
+Investment allocation should be [['tickers' '%']], at % return and % volatility"}